 Whilst I have listed the ways in which Starmer's strategy embodies a certain attitude, it would be naïve to say it is a problem which starts and ends with him.
 In fact, this defeatism could be argued to be a result of the project of democratic socialism.
 It is a recurring misstep by the British left, as Angry Workers highlighted and criticised in their book Class Power on Zero Hours, that ‘the only real ‘strategy’ on the left is tied to the re-emergence of the idea that socialism can be obtained through winning governmental power’.
 This leads to the idea that ‘by using the two legs of the organised labour movement - the trade unions and socialist party in government - we can walk step-by-step towards socialism’.

 Over the course of their twelfth chapter, Angry Workers lay out an extensive critique of the democratic socialist project.
 Out of the 12 they lay out, the last point, ‘Strategy starts from actual struggle and actual potentials and difficulties imposed by the social production process’ is particularly important to what we aim to do.
 Democratic socialism advocates a gradual work towards taking government power, and from there “real”, radical change can begin.
 This was the aim of Labour under Corbyn.
 The difference between Corbyn and Starmer is simply that Starmer’s strategy lacks the oppositional core, but their aims, and the promise this strategy makes it bed on, are the same.
 As I said at the start, All roads lead to Westminster.
 This perception must be turned on its head.
-The aim of the working class and the oppressed of Britain should not be to give their time and energy to political parties, in an unsure attempt to get them into, but to build their own means of self defence and forms of organisation outside of supposed political centres.
+The aim of the working class and the oppressed of Britain should not be to give their time and energy to political parties, in an unsure attempt to get them into power, but to build their own means of self defence and forms of organisation outside of supposed political centres.
 If socialist activists truly want the emancipation of the working class & oppressed peoples, then they should meet them in their own conditions and environments.

 But how to envisage this?
 Here it is useful to make a distinction.
 Democratic socialism imagines politics is the gradual progression towards an end goal, which will culminate in success when conditions are right.
 It sees itself acting on equal terms with the government and state.
 If it fails, it is because it is not deserving of power or the people’s support.
 We must view political struggle as an asymmetric, antagonistic contradiction between two antithetical groups, the oppressed and the oppressors.
 A capitalist, Tory government does not act in the interests of the people, and if parts of the population believe this, it is not a manifestation of some inner worthiness on the part of Boris or his cabinet through democratic elections, but rather is a political situation which is maintained through propaganda and the appeal to reactionary values fostered by a history and culture of empire.
 There is an open space for a possible alternative which starts from this position, the material position of most class, race and gender struggles in Britain.

 This is not to say that the working class is without its weapons or forms of organising.
 Union membership has been rising slowly over the past few years and union membership has become a topical issue during the pandemic as workers rights have been threatened and the government has forced teachers to go back to work.
-Now more than ever the dispossessed and exploited must be supported in their self-defense against the ruling class.
+Now more than ever the dispossessed and exploited must be supported in their self-defence against the ruling class.
 But traditional union structures and strategy deserve scrutiny as well.
 In his essay A New Type of Political Experiment: Lenin in England, philosopher, political scientist and politician Mario Tronti outlines the critique that ‘the present political situation of the working class both guides and imposes a certain type of development of capital.’
-By this he means the recuperation that happens when working class organisation organises to put pressure on capitalism in order to gain concessions, which is a double edged sword because while ‘it is true that the working class objectively imposes precise choices on capital, it is also true that capital then completes these choices in such a way that they work against the working class.’
+By this he means the recuperation that happens when working class organisation organises to put pressure on capitalism in order to gain concessions.
+These concessions are a double edged sword because while ‘it is true that the working class objectively imposes precise choices on capital, it is also true that capital then completes these choices in such a way that they work against the working class.’

 Tronti describes this as a situation where ‘the political moment of tactics and the theoretical moment of strategy contradict one another, in a complex and highly mediated relationship between revolutionary organisation and working class science.’
 The means to gain concessions are at odds with the ultimate aim of overthrowing capitalism.
 Most organisations that represent the working class are reformist, even if they do not mean to be.
 If the reformist tactics were kept separate from the interests of capital, it would be less of a problem.
 But this is easier said than done when capitalists are the ones with the power to make reforms.
 The largest unions in the UK can be said to be overly bureaucratic and unwilling to engage in large scale struggle.
-It is often up to smaller, militant unions such as the IWW, UVW, IWGB and networks like Angry Workers to engage in workers self defense.
+It is often up to smaller, militant unions such as the IWW, UVW, IWGB and networks like Angry Workers to engage in workers self defence.
 Our response, Tronti says, must now be to ‘discover the political organisation not of advanced vanguards but of the whole, compact social mass which the working class has become’.

 It is here now that we can intervene into this space with strategic principles devised from Ernesto ‘Che’ Guevara’s Guerrilla Warfare.
 Written after the success of the Cuban revolution, Guevara's manual on how to conduct an asymmetrical war against a national army would go on to become a guide and reference for many insurrectionists in Latin America.
 Now this is not to say it should be taken entirely literally.
 Che speaks strictly of military affairs, and it is a guide for the most part on matters such as what terrain and weapons to use.
 But it has principles that can be useful for rethinking activism, civil disobedience, and political struggle in a contemporary era.

 First and foremost, it argues against the attitude of defeatism that arises from an electoral system of politics, where a left wing party must wait for another chance at the ballot, and only through victory there can it enact change.
 Che writes ‘It is not necessary to wait until all conditions for making revolutions exist; the insurrection can create them’.
 Revolution can be worked towards now.
-It is not something to be waited for, not when the poverty rate of people in working families is at a record high, when vulnerables groups such as the LGBT+ community and refugees face mental health crises.
+It is not something to be waited for, not when the poverty rate of people in working families is at a record high, when vulnerable groups such as the LGBT+ community and refugees face mental health crises.
 This speaks to a need for revolutionaries and socialists to find ways of organizing that seek to work with the working class and oppressed ‘to organise their survival, be it in the forms of workers’ cooperatives, hack-labs, squats or self-run community projects’.

 Che goes on to say that ‘It is necessary to create these essential conditions, basically by explaining the purposes of the revolution and by demonstrating the forces of the people and their possibilities’.
 By this he means it is important that people are educated, not only on politics and theory, but in how they can organise collectively.
 The people need to be aware of the power they have at their disposal.
-However, compared to the more prominent forms of activist culture in the UK and elsewhere in the world, which can often rely on marches and other public forms of political expression situated within the context of social media and raising awareness, Che’s guerrilla fighters are more grounded.
+However, compared to the more prominent forms of activist culture in the UK and elsewhere in the world (which can often rely on marches and other public forms of political expression situated within the context of social media and raising awareness), Che’s guerrilla fighters are more grounded.
 Working with the people should not be a campaign of ‘professional activists’ running talks or protests over a short space of time, it requires a long term approach.
 As Astra Taylor reminds us ‘organizing is what the left must cultivate to make its activism more durable and effective, to sustain and advance our causes when the galvanizing intensity of occupations or street protests subside.’

 To accomplish this, Guevara argues that communication and engagement with the people’s lives and environment must take place.
 From there, he says, ‘We must come to the inevitable conclusion that the guerrilla fighter is a social reformer, that he takes up arms responding to the angry protest of the people against their oppressors, and that he fights in order to change the social system’.
 If we are to be revolutionary socialists, we must not simply bring awareness to problems, we must mobilize ourselves in order to resolve and reform the very issues facing marginalised communities.
-Indeed, Che adds that the first priority for a Guerrilla must be to ‘gain the absolute confidence’ of the people of a local area, and that this confidence is gained through ‘a positive attitude toward their problems, by help and a constant program of orientation, by defense of their interests’.
+Indeed, Che adds that the first priority for a Guerrilla must be to ‘gain the absolute confidence’ of the people of a local area, and that this confidence is gained through ‘a positive attitude toward their problems, by help and a constant program of orientation, by defence of their interests’.
 This mirrors similar remarks by Frantz Fanon in The Wretched of the Earth which highlight the limits of electoral parties, arguing that ’The party should be the direct expressions of the masses [...] it is the energetic spokesman and the incorruptible defender of the masses’.
-What all of this means is that we must be willing to invest in marginalised communities and engage in processes of mutual aid and collective self-defense.
+What all of this means is that we must be willing to invest in marginalised communities and engage in processes of mutual aid and collective self-defence.

 An implication of all this is that for strategy to take on the progression of stages or phases of its own development, we must start at the most immediate and basic demands.
 Walter Benjamin writes ‘The class struggle, which is always present to a historian influenced by Marx, is a fight for the crude and material things without which no refined and spiritual things could exist.’
 Likewise it has to be emphasised that revolutionary and critical theory are an understanding of the world that develop from these seemingly ‘crude’ contradictions.
 The ability to organise on a political level will develop out of the ability to work collectively to solve a group or community’s problems.